 We mentioned “Showdown!” in the introduction, so there’s no way we could leave it off of this list!
-This show was a hit in the ’90s, and for good reason.
+This show was a hit in the ’90s—and there’s a more modern version that you can watch now too.
 Absurd performances, strange competitions, silly games.
 This show has it all.

 “Showdown!” is an excellent viewing choice for all levels of learners because it’s such a Japanese classic.
 Essential viewing, if you will.

 11. “The Quest”

 “The Quest” (or “Itte Q”) has been running since 2007, and it’s still a popular variety show until today, with a cult-like following.
 The premise is simple: cast members—mainly comedians and TV personalities—go on overseas assignments.
 They participate in quirky local festivals, compete in challenges and even go on treks in remote corners of the world (as far as Antarctica and the Amazon!).

 Most of the episodes online are raw (no English subtitles), so it’s best for intermediate or advanced learners.